about all-star orchestra

-The All-Star Orchestra comprises prominent musicians from the major orchestras in Baltimore, Boston, Chicago, Cincinnati, Cleveland, Dallas, Detroit, Florida, Houston, Los Angeles, Minnesota, Nashville, New Jersey, New York (including the New York Philharmonic and Metropolitan Opera Orchestra), Oregon, Philadelphia, Pittsburgh, St. Louis, San Francisco, Seattle, Utah, Washington D.C., and more.
-Together these musicians perform on one stage under the leadership of Music Director Gerard Schwarz.
+Maestro Schwarz’s All-Star Orchestra is comprised of top players from some of the country’s greatest orchestra’s including New York (the New York Philharmonic and the Metropolitan Opera Orchestra), Philadelphia, Los Angeles, Chicago, Boston, Cincinnati, Cleveland, Dallas, Detroit, Florida, Houston, Minnesota, Nashville, New Jersey, Oregon, Pittsburgh, San Francisco, Seattle, St Louis, Utah, Washington D.C., and more.
+Together these musicians perform on one stage under the leadership of Maestro Schwarz, former Music Director of the Royal Liverpool Philharmonic, who led the Seattle Symphony for 26 years and now serves as its Conductor Laureate.
+He is currently Music Director of the Eastern Music Festival, and has recently published an acclaimed memoir, Behind the Baton.
 The ensemble is featured in the All-Star Orchestra television series seen nationally on public broadcasting stations.
-The series has won the 2013 ASCAP Deems Taylor Broadcasting Award and three Emmy© Awards in 2014 and 2015 including two for Special Event Coverage and one for Audio Post-Production.
+The series has won the 2013 ASCAP Deems Taylor Broadcasting Award and six Emmy© Awards in 2014, 2015, and 2016.

 The series is designed to appeal to classical music neophytes and connoisseurs alike.
 The one hour programs present dynamic performances – recorded in HD – prefaced with lively commentary and storytelling by Mr. Schwarz, the composers, and musical experts.
 The TV programs entertain, educate and encourage greater understanding of classical music as a living tradition that spans and unites generations.

-The first season of eight episodes aired on public television stations nationwide in the fall of 2013 and the second season of four episodes will air beginning October 1, 2015.
-Programs from the first season were also released on DVD by Naxos of America and are available from Amazon and other retailers.
+The first season of eight episodes aired on public television stations nationwide in the fall of 2013 and the second season of four episodes aired in the fall of 2015.
+Programs from the first two seasons were also released on DVD by Naxos of America and are available from Amazon and other retailers.
 Episodes from the first season are available to stream at http://www.thirteen.org/programs/all-star-orchestra/.